iSaluki/phhs6/content/_index.md

 ### Can I use this to revise?

 Yes, go for it.
 However, if something doesn't look right, challenge it.
-I would also strongly recommend combining this with other revision techniques, such as flash cards (see [Anki](https://ankiweb.net)).
+I would also strongly recommend combining this with other revision techniques, such as flash cards (see [Anki](https://ankiweb.net)). *I cannot guarantee the accuracy of any information provided here.*

-### How easy is to make my own website like this?

-Fairly straightforward.
-I recommend having a look at [Quartz](https://github.com/jackyzha0/quartz) for more details, this is the same tool I am using here.
-You probably want (but don't need) a custom domain, and you likely want [Obsidian](https://obsidian.md) .
-If you would like some help with setup, feel free to reach out to me and I will give you a hand.

-secondary test